CoSMoMVPA/CoSMoMVPA/doc/source/index.rst

 CoSMoMVPA
 ---------
-- Provides simple, lightweight Matlab implementations of the most common types of MVPA of cognitive neuroscience data, such as region-of-interest analysis, searchlight analyses, classification, correlations, representational similarity analysis.
+- Provides simple, lightweight implementations of the most common types of MVPA of cognitive neuroscience data, such as classification with cross-validation, correlations, representational similarity analysis, and generalization over time.
 - Supports most common fMRI (including NIFTI, ANALYZE, BrainVoyager, AFNI, GIFTI) and MEEG (FieldTrip, EEGLab)  data formats.
 - Handles fMRI volumetric, fMRI surface-based, and MEEG data through a uniform data structure.
 - Supports searchlights in the volume, on the surface, over sensors, time bins, and frquency bands, and any combinations of these (e.g. sensor by time by frequency).
 - Supports multiple-comparison correction using Threshold-Free Cluster Enhancement.
 - Provides extensive documentation, including a variety of runnable scripts and implementation exercises (with solutions).
 - Uses an automated test suite and continuous integration testing (through `Travis-ci`_).
+- Runs both in Matlab and GNU Octave.
 - Is Free/Open Source Software (MIT License).

 **Note: CoSMoMVPA is currently in a pre-first-release state.
 Code, features and documentation may change rapidly.**